 Does that mean a mere failure to file will not lead to criminal charges?

 It is important to clarify that an intentional failure to file taxes is illegal and the IRS will still pursue charges.
-It is just more likely the charges will result in a misdemeanor as opposed to a felony conviction which can lead to a different set of penalties.
-Although both can lead to prison time, the penalties increase in severity when the prosecution can establish the accused took affirmative actions to avoid filing.
-This is particularly true if the prosecution can show the accused took these steps on a regular basis.
+It is just more likely the charges will result in a misdemeanor as opposed to a felony conviction, which can lead to a different and more severe set of penalties.
+Although both can lead to prison time, penalties increase significantly when the prosecution can establish that the accused took affirmative actions to evade taxes.

 What if a taxpayer is concerned about compliance with applicable tax laws?